bobbycrooz/GADS2020-GCP-practice-project/Delopying Jobs On GKE-Clusters.md

-#Name:Idris Love
-#Email:idrisloove@gmail.com
-#Task:translate lab into 100% command line
-#project Title:Deploying Jobs on Kubernetes Engine
+# project Title:Deploying Jobs on Kubernetes Engine

 CronJobs perform finite, time-related tasks that run once or repeatedly at a time that you specify using Job objects to complete their tasks.

-#Task 1.
+# Task 1.
 Define and deploy a Job manifest
 -------------------------------

-##1.
-Create a Google Kubernetes Engine cluster, in the cloiud shell
+## 1. Create a Google Kubernetes Engine cluster, in the cloiud shell
         >export my_zone=us-central1-a
         >export my_cluster=standard-cluster-1

-##2.
-Configure kubectl tab completion in Cloud Shell.
+## 2. Configure kubectl tab completion in Cloud Shell.
         >source <(kubectl completion bash)

-##3. create a Kubernetes cluster.
+## 3. create a Kubernetes cluster.
         >gcloud container clusters create $my_cluster --num-nodes 3  --enable-ip-alias --zone $my_zone
-##4. configure access to your cluster for the kubectl command-line tool, using the following command:
+## 4. configure access to your cluster for the kubectl command-line tool, using the following command:
         >gcloud container clusters get-credentials $my_cluster --zone $my_zone

-##5. clone the repository to the lab Cloud Shell.
+## 5. clone the repository to the lab Cloud Shell.
         >git clone https://github.com/GoogleCloudPlatformTraining/training-data-analyst

-##6.
-Change to the directory that contains the sample files for this lab.
+## 6. Change to the directory that contains the sample files for this lab.
         >cd ~/training-data-analyst/courses/ak8s/07_Jobs_CronJobs

-#Task 2.
+# Task 2.
 Create and run a Job
 ----------------------------

 1. To create a Job from this file, execute the following command: